 4. Get the appropriate insurance

-To protect your business, you need to get a commercial insurance policy.
+To protect your business, you need to get commercial insurance based on the type of business.

-These include general liability insurance coverage, which can shield your company from a wide range of lawsuits like those for physical harm, property loss, and personal injury.
+These include commercial auto liability coverage or collision coverage which can shield your company from a wide range of lawsuits like those for physical harm, property damage, and personal injury.
 You will need to contact the insurance agent to find out the type of policy protects and the insurance costs.

-If you’re hiring staff, think about getting commercial auto insurance, which is needed if you’re using your truck.
-You should also consider getting workers’ compensation insurance and unemployment insurance
+If you’re hiring staff, think about getting a commercial auto insurance policy, which is needed if you’re using your truck.
+You should also consider getting a worker’s compensation policy and unemployment insurance.

 5. Purchase the necessary equipment

 Finding out the equipment that local businesses (carpet cleaning company owners) favor is essential before starting a carpet cleaning business.
 However, if you plan to build a scalable carpet cleaning business, it’s worth investing in high-quality equipment early on.